umlfri/umlfri2/doc/mac_os_install.md

 1. Install Python for Mac
 -------------------------

 Version required for the UML .FRI project is **3.4**.
-Version 3.5 is not yet supported by the PySide library.
+Version 3.5 is not yet supported by the PyQt5 library.
 You can download correct Python version from this link: https://www.python.org/downloads/release/python-343/